-(Prerequisite: Introduction to Computer Programming or permission of instructor) This course builds upon the computer science principles taught in Introduction to Computer Programming.
-Students will learn a new programming language, Python, while continuing to enhance their computational thinking through designing games.
+(Prerequisite: Introduction to Computer Programming or permission of instructor) This course builds upon the computer science principles taught in Introduction to Computer Programming I. Students will continue to enhance their computational thinking through designing interactive experiences, particularly in the augmented and virtual realities (AR and VR).
+"Danger Rooms" and similar procedural/logical demonstrations through coding and programming will be a major component; ethical hacking, artificial intelligence, and intellectual property will be discussed.
 This course will be offered second semester only.

-WAP Computer Science Principles Grades 10, 11, 12
+STEM AP Computer Science Principles Grades 10, 11, 12